Kevin-Bronsdijk/SeaMist/README.md

-SeaMist
+SeaMist .NET library for Kraken.io API
 =============

-#.NET library for Kraken.io API

-The SeaMist library interacts with the Kraken.io REST API allowing you to utilize Kraken’s features using a .NET interface.
+The SeaMist library interacts with the Kraken.io REST API allowing you to utilize Krakenâ€™s features using a .NET interface.

 * [Getting Started](#getting-started)
 * [Downloading Images](#downloading-images)